s-syed/blogdown_website/content/authors/admin/_index.md

 title: Saifuddin Syed
 ---

-I am a Florence Nightingale Bicentennial Fellow in computational statistics and machine learning at the University of Oxford's Department of Statistics, where I am also a member of the Algorithms and Inference Working Group for the Generation Event Horizon Telescope {{< staticref "https://www.ngeht.org/" "newtab" >}}(ngEHT).{{< /staticref >}} Prior to this role, I completed a postdoctoral fellowship under the guidance of {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Arnaud Doucet{{< /staticref >}} and earned my PhD under the supervision of {{< staticref "https://www.stat.ubc.ca/~bouchard/" "newtab" >}}Alexandre Bouchard-Côté.{{< /staticref >}} I am honored to have been awarded the 2023 Pierre Robillard award by the Statistical Society of Canada {{< staticref "https://ssc.ca/en" "newtab" >}}(SSC),{{< /staticref >}} and I am also a finalist for the 2023 Savage award by the International Society of Bayesian Analysis {{< staticref "https://bayesian.org/" "newtab" >}}(ISBA).{{< /staticref >}}
+I am a Florence Nightingale Bicentennial Fellow in computational statistics and machine learning at the University of Oxford's Department of Statistics, where I am also a member of the Algorithms and Inference Working Group for the Next Generation Event Horizon Telescope {{< staticref "https://www.ngeht.org/" "newtab" >}}(ngEHT).{{< /staticref >}} Prior to this role, I completed a postdoctoral fellowship under the guidance of {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Arnaud Doucet{{< /staticref >}} and earned my PhD under the supervision of {{< staticref "https://www.stat.ubc.ca/~bouchard/" "newtab" >}}Alexandre Bouchard-Côté{{< /staticref >}}.

-My research focus is on developing mathematically rigorous and scalable algorithms for Bayesian inference in scientific applications.
-My approach is centered around the use of "annealing" techniques, which involve progressively transforming solutions from a more manageable reference problem to address intractable problems.
-I draw inspiration from a range of fields, including stochastic analysis, statistical physics, and differential geometry.
-Please refer to my {{< staticref "#publications" >}}publications{{< /staticref >}} section for an up-to-date list of my papers, and my {{< staticref "#projects" >}}applications{{< /staticref >}} section for recent large-scale applications of my work.
+My research lies at the interface of probability theory, statistical physics and differential geometry with the aim of to designing scalable and robust algorithms for Bayesian inference.
+I am particularly interested in "annealing algorithms" such as parallel tempering and sequential Monte Carlo, which involve progressively transforming solutions from a tractable reference problem into solutions to an intractable target problem.
+My work on non-reversible parallel tempering received this year's {{< staticref "https://ssc.ca/en/publications/ssc-liaison/vol-37-2-april-2023/winner-pierre-robillard-award" "newtab" >}}Pierre Robillard Award{{< /staticref >}} from the SSC, the {{< staticref "https://caims.ca/award/cecil-graham-doctoral-dissertation-award/" "newtab" >}}Cecil Graham Doctoral Dissertation Award{{< /staticref >}} from the CAIMS, and is a finalist for the {{< staticref "https://bayesian.org/project/savage-award/" "newtab" >}}Savage Award{{< /staticref >}} for theory and methods from ISBA.